The Googie World Expo is a two-day celebration of exuberant and futuristic mid-century modern architecture and design.

 Today the species is all but extinct.
 Only a few hardy originals survive, but new owners who appreciate the ability of a googie coffee shop to attract customers are rediscovering the genre.
 Googie's impact has been felt for generations and the Googie World Expo will give you a deeper appreciation for this endangered style.

 The architectural firm of Armet & Davis was responsible for hundreds of googie coffee shops including Pann's, Norms, and Johnie's.
 Their signature designs defined the style and spread it across the country.
-This year marks the 70th Anniversary of Armet Davis Newlove and the centennial celebration of Eldon Davis.
+This year marks the 75th Anniversary of Armet Davis Newlove.

 Eldon Davis (1917-2011) was born in Anacortes, Washington.
 He and his partner Louis Armet (1914-1981) both served in WWII and were both graduates of the architecture school at USC.
 They formed a partnership in 1947 and soon became known for their expertise in designing successful restaurants.
 A team including designers Lee Linton and Helen Fong perfected the googie style in the 1950s and created luxurious, inexpensive, all-night coffee shops of the ultimate space age design.
 Kitchen designer Stan Abrams constantly came up with innovations that made the restaurants highly efficient and photographer Jack Laxer captured them in a series of stunning 3-D photographs.
 The firm created shopping centers, bowling alleys, country clubs, and a vast number of churches for the new congregations in the booming suburbs.

-Exact rendezvous point in Santa Monica will be sent to you on confirmation of payment.
-There is free all day gated parking.
+Exact rendezvous point will be sent to you on confirmation of payment.

 Rain or shine, no refunds or exchanges.
 Locations and guests subject to change.
 Enter at your own risk.